endurantgames/cosmiclegends/src/preface/ages_of_comics.md

     always lost, and authority figures were portrayed with respect -- at least, that's what the Comics Code demanded.

-The Bronze Age - ca. 1970 to ca. 1985
+[The Bronze Age]{#toc-preface-ages-bronze} - ca. 1970 to ca. 1985

 :   The Bronze Age is less distinctly defined chronologically, but was
     a time when comics went through changes: becoming more socially relevant and less restrained by the CCA.
 More on that later.

-The Modern Age - ca. 1985 to present
+[The Modern Age]{#toc-preface-ages-modern} - ca. 1985 to present

-:   The current age of comics is usually dated to
+:   The current age of comics is usually dated to the end of
     DC's *Crisis on Infinite Earths* and Marvel's *Secret Wars*.

     Modern superhero comics often feature antiheroes, complex storylines, and mature themes.
 Many of the older characters were revamped to more contemporary versions.

-    The CCA also withered away to nothing as the major publishers increasingly created comics without the CCA seal on the cover.
+    The CCA also withered away to irrelevancy as the major publishers increasingly often published comics without the CCA seal on the cover.